|

 those who through the Spirit by faith are waiting for the hope of

 righteousness.
-For what are they waiting?
-They are waiting for heaven itself.
+For what are we waiting?
+We are waiting for heaven itself.
+We are waiting to receive

-flesh.
-They will be completely free from sin to joyfully do the will of God,
+our new spiritual bodies.
+We will be completely free from sin to joyfully do the will of God,

 without sin, even while living in a sinful body.
 Paul keeps working toward his